Use continuous integration

 - Source code test and documentation coverage SHOULD be monitored.

-- Policy and documentation MAY have testing for consistency with the source and vice versa.
+- Testing policy and documentation for consistency with the source and vice versa is OPTIONAL.

-- Policy and documentation MAY have testing for style and broken links.
+- Testing policy and documentation for style and broken links is OPTIONAL.

 How to test

-- Code coverage tools check whether coverage is at 100% of the code.
+- Confirm that source code coverage tools check that coverage is at 100% of the source code.

-- Contributions are only admitted into the codebase after all of the tests are passed.
+- Confirm that contributions are only admitted into the codebase after all of the tests are passed.

-- There are contributions from within the last three months.
+- Confirm that there are contributions from within the last three months.

-- Involve management as well as developers and designers as early in the process as possible and keep them engaged throughout development of your policy.
+- Involve managers as well as developers and designers as early in the process as possible and keep them engaged throughout development of your policy.

 - Make sure there are also automated tests set up for policy documentation.